jpchateau/Interactive-Image/README.md

 * Free:
   * [jquery.hotspot.js](https://github.com/skypluto/jquery.hotspot.js)

-## Philosophy
+## Design philosophy

-This library is not just a means to create rich media contents.
-It focuses on code quality and cares about web performances.
+_Interactive Image_ is designed for developers.
+To that end, there is a focus on code quality, tests and web performances.
+The API and documentation have to be simple and clear as well.

 ## License

-Copyright (c) 2015-2019 Jean-Philippe Chateau.
+Copyright (c) 2020 Jean-Philippe Chateau.
 This content is released under [the MIT license](https://github.com/jpchateau/Interactive-Image/blob/master/LICENSE).